K-flat complexes and derived categories: pure exact structures

 \begin{definition} Let $\class{C}$ be a fixed class of chain complexes of (right) $R$-modules.
 We will say that a chain complex $W$ of (left) $R$-modules is \emph{$\class{C}$-acyclic} if $C \tensor_R W$ is acyclic for all $C \in \class{C}$.
 We let ${}_\class{C}\class{W}$ denote the class of all $\class{C}$-acyclic complexes $W$. \end{definition}

 For examples, when $\class{C}$ is the class of all complexes, then the $\class{C}$-acyclic complexes are the pure acyclic complexes; see Definition~\ref{def-k-flat}.
-If $\class{C}$ is the class of all acyclic complexes, then the $\class{C}$-acyclic complexes are Spaltensetin's K-flat complexes from~\cite{spaltenstein} .
-And, the $\{S^n(R)\}$-acyclic complexes (where $n$ ranges through $\Z$) are the usual acyclic complexes.
+If $\class{C}$ is the class of all acyclic complexes, then the $\class{C}$-acyclic complexes are Spaltenstein's K-flat complexes from~\cite{spaltenstein} .
+And, the $\{S^0(R)\}$-acyclic complexes are the usual acyclic complexes.
 These three examples will play the central role in the next section.